 Sintra is a beautiful town close to Lisbon (30-40 mins away) which is renowned for its fairytale Pena Palace and the Castelo dos Mouros.

-You can either go by train which is really cheap (only 2€ return I believe) or take an Uber for ease of comfort (20-30€).
-As it’s a small town, you can easily walk around by foot, however, to reach the Pena Palace or the Castle I advise taking one of the local tuk-tuks as it’s a steep walk up to the top.
+As it’s a small town, you can easily walk around on foot, however, to reach the Pena Palace or the Castle I advise taking one of the local tuk-tuks as it’s a steep walk up to the top.

 I also suggest visiting the Quinta da Regaleira which is a villa with lovely gardens to walk around.
 FYI- Sintra has its own microclimate and apparently, if it’s sunny in Lisbon then it’s probably cloudy and raining in Sintra.